James Wade

 NSF Graduate Research Fellow

-PhD Applicant — Robotics, Controls, and Optimization
+MS Student — Robotics, Controls, and Optimization

-I am currently preparing to pursue a PhD in robotics, with a focus on autonomy, path planning, and controls.
+As an incoming Master's student in the Robotics program at the University of Michigan, I focus on building intelligent robotic systems that combine real world reliability with adaptive, modern algorithms.
 My research interests lie at the intersection of optimization, control systems, and autonomous systems, where I aim to develop innovative solutions for real-world challenges.

 Top 6